 There are a few steps to do an effective pushup at home.

-3. Now, you should lower your body toward the floor very slowly.
+- Now, you should lower your body toward the floor very slowly.
 Keep a stiff torso and keep your head adjusted with your backbone.
-Don’t let your low back dip or your hips hike uphill.
+Don’t let your lower back dip or your hips hike uphill.

-Doing pushups regularly can be more effective for you if you are looking for a consistent exercise routine to follow at your home.
+Doing pushups regularly can be more effective for you if you are looking for a consistent exercise routine at home.

 You will likely notice gets in upper body strength if you do pushups every day at home.